ovhlabs/knowledge-base/en/_posts/2016-03-08-quick-start.md

  - Cap'n'Proto : The most efficient log format. this is a binary format that will allows you to maintain a low footprint and high speed performance.
 If you want to know more about it, check the official website : [Cap'n'Proto](https://capnproto.org/).
 Use the port `12204` to use this format.

 To send your logs to PaaS Logs we can, for example, use echo and openssl.
-Here is 3 examples, choose the format you like the most with your preffered terminal :
+Here is 3 examples, choose the format you like the most with your preffered terminal.
+Note that each format has its own timestamp format : GELF uses [seconds from epoch](https://en.wikipedia.org/wiki/Unix_time), RFC 5424 and LTSV use the [RFC 3339](https://tools.ietf.org/html/rfc3339).

-_Gelf_ :
+_GELF_ :

  ```bash
 echo -e '{"version":"1.1",  "_X-OVH-TOKEN":"d93eee2a-697f-4bac-a452-705416b98a04", "host": "example.org", "short_message": "A short message that helps you identify what is going on", "full_message": "Backtrace here\n\nmore stuff", "timestamp": 1385053862.3072, "level": 1, "_user_id": 9001, "_some_info": "foo", "some_metric_num": 42.0 }\0' | \
 openssl s_client -quiet -no_ign_eof -connect laas.runabove.com:12202
 ```
+For this format, the time is in seconds, with optional milliseconds as decimals.

 _LTSV_: